qianglise/py2025/content/parallel-computing.rst

       .. code-block:: python
          :emphasize-lines: 7

-         from concurrent.futures import ThreadPoolExecutor, ProcessPoolExecutor
+         from concurrent.futures import ProcessPoolExecutor

          def power_n(x, n):
              return x ** n

          with ProcessPoolExecutor(max_workers=4) as pool:
              res = pool.map(power_n, range(0,10,2), range(1,11,2))
-         print(res)
+         print(list(res))

 .. callout:: Interactive environments

    Functionality within multiprocessing requires that the ``__main__`` module be importable by children processes.
-This means that for example ``multiprocessing.Pool`` will not work in the interactive interpreter.
-A fork of multiprocessing, called ``multiprocess``, can be used in interactive environments like Jupyter.
+This means that some functions may not work in the interactive interpreter like Jupyter-notebook.

 ``multiprocessing`` has a number of other methods which can be useful for certain use cases, including ``Process`` and ``Queue`` which make it possible to have direct